Coroner: Hong Kong

 The Coroner makes orders after considering the pathologist's report.

+Iran

 Ireland

 The Coroners Service is a network of Coroners situated across Ireland, usually covering areas based on Ireland's traditional counties.
 They are appointed by local authorities as independent experts and must be either qualified doctors or lawyers.
 Their primary function is to investigate any sudden, unexplained, violent or unnatural death in order to allow a death certificate to be issued.
 Any death due to unnatural causes will require an inquest to be held.

 New Zealand

-Two coronial services operate in New Zealand.
-The older one deals only with deaths before midnight of 30 June 2007 that remain under investigation.
-The new system operates under the Coroners Act 2006, which:
+The coronial system operates under the Coroners Act 2006, which: